 Support teaching, research, and patient care.

-Dr. Gabriel Mannis is Assistant Professor of Medicine in the Division of Hematology at Stanford University School of Medicine, and Medical Director of Stanford’s Inpatient Leukemia Service.
+Dr. Gabriel Mannis is Associate Professor of Medicine in the Division of Hematology at Stanford University School of Medicine, and Medical Director of Stanford’s Inpatient Leukemia Service.
 He specializes in the treatment of acute myeloid leukemia (AML), high-risk myelodysplastic syndromes (MDS), and other hematologic malignancies.
 As a clinical scientist, Dr. Mannis divides his time between caring for patients, teaching trainees, and researching novel therapies for AML and MDS.
 Dr. Mannis has co-authored numerous publications on topics including AML, hematopoietic cell transplantation, and advanced care planning for patients with hematologic malignancies.
 Currently, Dr. Mannis serves on the National Comprehensive Cancer Network AML panel, helping to write evidence-based guidelines for how AML is best treated.
 He oversees the AML clinical trial portfolio at Stanford, with multiple clinical trials of novel drugs actively enrolling for both newly diagnosed and relapsed or refractory AML.

 My research focuses on the development of more effective, less toxic therapies for patients with AML and other high-risk hematologic malignancies.
 We study biologic correlates that predict response to therapy as well as factors/interventions that improve quality-of-life for patients struggling with blood-borne cancers.

 Clinical Trial to Evaluate the Safety, Tolerability, Pharmacokinetics and Pharmacodynamics of Tuspetinib (HM43239) in Patients With Relapsed or Refractory Acute Myeloid Leukemia

 A Phase 1/2, Open-label, Multicenter, Dose Escalation and Expansion Study of the Safety,